tools-aoeur/redmine_maintenance_mode/README.md

 **Be aware that this plugin only blocks non-admin users from the system, while the redmine rails stack is still running!**

-This plugin is tested with Redmine v2.5.1
+This plugin is tested with Redmine v2.4.x and v2.5.x

 Installation